-We already wrote about the purpose of community development, which you may find useful.
+We already wrote about the related topic of the purpose of community development, which you may find useful.

-You see, community development is both an extremely broad topic, as we see it, and also a very local topic.
+You see, we see community development as both an extremely broad topic, and also a very local topic.

 Our definition of community development include any geographic community betterment project.

 Of course some projects and activities have more impact than others, and some are permanent whereas others are aimed primarily at publicity and may be very temporary.